i-Ready Math Diagnostic Scores by Grade 2026: Calculator & Chart

 Core Mathematical Domains Assessed

-- Geometry: Properties of shapes, spatial reasoning, coordinate geometry, transformations, and geometric problem-solving
+- Geometry: properties of shapes, spatial reasoning, coordinate geometry, transformations, and geometric problem-solving.

 How to Interpret Your i-Ready Math Diagnostic Score